Dow's Jim Fitterling receives 2022 ICIS CEO of the Year Award

 About ICIS

 ICIS is a trusted source of global commodity intelligence for the energy, chemical and fertilizer industry.
-We are a division of RELX, a FTSE 15 company with a market cap of 44.1 billion and an employee base of over 30,000 experts across 40 countries.
+We are a division of RELX, a FTSE 15 company with a market cap of £44.4bn and an employee base of over 30,000 experts across 40 countries.

 At ICIS, we help businesses make strategic decisions, mitigate risk, improve productivity and capitalise on new opportunities.
 We make some of the world's most important markets more trusted and predictable by providing data services, thought leadership and decision tools.
 As a result of our unmatched global presence, we can deliver targeted connected intelligence to influence thousands of decisions across supply chains every single day.
 We shape the world by connecting markets to optimise the world's valuable resources.
 With a global team of more than 600 experts, ICIS has employees based in London, New York, Houston, Karlsruhe, Milan, Barcelona, Mumbai, Singapore, Guangzhou, Beijing, Shanghai, Dubai, Sao Paulo, Seoul, Tokyo and Perth.